SpellholdStudios/The_Luxley_Family/README.md

     - Removed useless audio decoding and tiz unpacking bat `AT_NOW` and `AT_UNINSTALL` processes.
     - `ADD_KIT` process: added missing lower kit strref and fl#add_kit_ee `WeiDU function` for EE games.
 - ...
+- *bfhlseb.d*: Fixed the <a href="http://www.shsforums.net/topic/35897-dialogue-bugs/#entry412277">dialogue teasing Aerie not ending bug</a>.
 - Sebastian and Andrei soundsets: harmonized string references and removed duplicated ones (due to typos).
 - Added a more robust workaround than <a href="https://www.gibberlings3.net/forums/topic/21964-add_kit-and-tobex/?do=findComment&comment=183270">BWP Fixpack cmorgan's ToBEx compatible ADD_KIT fix</a> to fix Sebastian creature file installation issue with classic games if TobEx is not installed and there are more and 256 kits installed.
 I know, pretty rare case, but who knows... :wink:
 - Cleaned up old ids entries patch replaced with more recent BG2 Fixpack one.